KabukiStarship/Script2/_Spec/Data/MapTypes/Map.md

 #### Map

 A Map is a sparse array map of Sorted Domain Values to Codomain Mappings.
 Codomain mappings always unsigned integers starting where the highest value integer, 0xF...F or -1 in 2's complement, is always an illegal mapping index.
-Domain types shall be integer or floating-point types.
+Domain types shall be integer or floating-point types (oh really).

 ##### Set C++ Data Structure